Tuesday 15 October 2024

 Minimalistic Creation of an Oracle Database, v23c

-TL;DR: To create a v23c database "manually", with Minimal effort and minimalistic scripts, here is how I did it.
+TL;DR: To create a v23c (now 23ai) database "manually", with Minimal effort and minimalistic scripts, here is how I did it.

 Spoiler: It Worked, in the end.